sdaveas/telegram-bot-v2/README.md

 ```

 ### Text-to-Speech
-Convert any text message to speech:
+Convert any text message to speech using multiple providers (OpenAI, Gemini, or Google Translate):

 ```
 [Any text message]
 [Reply with: tts]
-→ Bot sends voice message with Greek pronunciation
+→ Bot sends voice message using current provider
 ```

-Note: Greek voice handles both Greek (perfect) and English (with accent)
+Use `/tts` command to view or change the current provider.
+OpenAI and Gemini TTS handle multilingual text naturally, while Google Translate TTS (gTTS) is optimized for Greek.

 ### Message Reactions
 React to any message with 👾 to get AI insights: